1. An aside on analysis

 A linear mapping or linear transformation is a function satisfying the two following conditions:

-In other words, for a linear transformation the order things are processed does dot matter.
-You can either first proceed the arithmetic operation (multiplication or addition) and second apply the result to the function, or reversely.
-Both leads to the same result.
+In other words, for a linear transformation the order things are processed does not matter.
+You can either first perform the arithmetic operation (multiplication or addition) and second apply the result to the function, or reversely.
+Both lead to the same result.

 Example II